Joan McAlpine: Member of the Scottish Parliament

-In May 2012, McAlpine was reprimanded by the Presiding Officer of the Scottish Parliament for failure to appear for Ministerial Questions to be asked a question which she had tabled in the Scottish Parliament, she was eating dinner in a restaurant.
+In May 2012, McAlpine was reprimanded by the Presiding Officer of the Scottish Parliament for failure to appear for Ministerial Questions to be asked a question which she had tabled in the Scottish Parliament.
+At the time she was to ask, she was eating dinner in a restaurant.

 In February 2014 McAlpine referred herself to the Scottish Parliament's Presiding Officer after concerns were raised that she had broken Parliamentary rules while claiming expenses.
 McAlpine had invoiced the taxpayer for £1750 after she employed landscape photographer Jane McLachlan for ten days to take shots for her constituency publications.
 However, prior to her election McAlpine had had an affair with McLachlan's husband, Mark.
 McLachlan claimed that the photography work had never been carried out and McAlpine repaid the money in 2012.
 She was later cleared of any wrongdoing and Derek Croll, head of financial resources at Holyrood, concluded: "The Scottish Parliamentary Corporate Body considered a report on the matter at its meeting this morning.
 I am writing to inform you [Joan McAlpine] that, on the basis of the report and annexes presented to the corporate body, the SPCB determined that there was no evidence that a breach of the rules of the scheme has taken place."

-McAlpine ran as the SNP candidate for Dumfriesshire in the 2016 and 2021 Scottish Parliament elections, losing to Oliver Mundell.
-She also stood on the SNP list for South Scotland, but in 2021 failed to win re-election.
+McAlpine ran as the SNP candidate for Dumfriesshire at the 2016 Scottish Parliament election, finishing second to the Conservatives' Oliver Mundell with 12,306 votes (33.9%).
+She was returned on the South Scotland list.

+At the 2021 Scottish Parliament election, McAlpine stood again in Dumfriesshire, where she increased her share of the vote to 37.7%, retaining second place.
+The SNP won a further two constituencies in the election, entitling them to one regional member this time.
+As a result, McAlpine, who had been placed second on the list, lost her seat.